filemanager-wixproducts/express-upload/README.md

 ### Example
 The application provided is a little more elaborate than the bare minimum but shows the workings quite well (I think).

 It's assumed you have node/npm and bower installed, if not check [here](http://nodejs.org/download/) and [here](http://bower.io/).

 To run the example please first run `bower install` & `npm install` in the root directory of the example.
+Also `npm install` in the root of the repository if you haven't done so already.

 After bower & npm dependencies are finished installing, the application can be initiated with `node app.js` and will run at [localhost:3000](http://localhost:3000).

 ### Todo
 Below are some items to be done before publicising this repository

+- Something freaky going on with Sublime Tab/Spaces settings and the files on github
 - Documentation for example
 - Do something with extra form fields passed with upload
 - Add grunt/gulp automation